 The basic question, ‘Who gets what and why?’ has both equity and ethical dimensions.
 Establishing a shared vision (constructing a joint reality) of sustainable development among the global and local stakeholders helps address environmental security, equity and ethics.
 Policy makers in the Middle East and North Africa region should consider the role of indigenous people (like farmers) in the socio-economic development.

-Globalization is characterized by two competing salient forces — the integration and marginaliztion forces.
+Globalization is characterized by two competing salient forces — the integration and marginalization forces.
 There are two different types of globalization — market-based globalization, and civil-society globalization.
 The marginalization of the poor in the South due to privatization of the utility services may be minimized if we consider the ‘region’ rather that the ‘nation-state’ as the unit of analysis.
 Jordan must continue to harmonize the Arab regional vision to ensure sustainable development.

 Democratization and public participation is a necessary condition for achieving sustainable development.
-MENA countries must enhance both the efficiency and efficacy of “governance” in water management.
+MENA countries must enhance both the efficiency and efficacy of “governance” in strategic water management.
 Transparent indicators must be established and enforced to attain this goal after the social changes and entropy of the region after 2011.

 Finally, a shift in thinking is needed in the new global economy and thus water partnerships.
 Instead of adopting the saying ‘Think global, act local’, we must adhere to a motto of ‘Globalize consciousness, regionalize vision, and localize benefits’.